Charitable work with the private sector

-In each problem the foundation works on, our chief strategy is to promote innovative solutions and ensure these solutions reach the people who need them.
-To do that, we form partnerships and make grants to organizations that we think can achieve lasting results.
+With each of the challenges we work on, our primary strategy is to promote innovative solutions and ensure that those solutions reach the people who need them.
+To do that, we form partnerships and provide funding to organizations that we think can achieve lasting results.

-We work with all kinds of organizations, including governments, nonprofits, businesses, faith-based groups, and academic institutions, as well as with many individuals.
-We believe everyone benefits when the best ideas are developed and applied, no matter where they are found.
+We work with a diverse array of organizations, including governments, nonprofits, for-profits, faith-based groups, civil society organizations, and academic institutions, as well as with many individual experts.
+We believe that everyone benefits when the best ideas are developed and applied, no matter where they originate.

-In the case of business, we work with companies that have experience creating and delivering innovations that can benefit people living in poverty.
-These businesses bring tools, knowledge, influence, and money to the table.
-But they don't always have an incentive to focus on inequities, or to make sure their innovations reach everyone who needs them.
-When opportunities arise—when there is a chance to involve businesses that would not otherwise participate—we seek to create those incentives and encourage businesses to take action that does the most good for the most people.
+In the case of private sector organizations, we work with companies that have experience creating and delivering innovative products and services that can help improve people’s lives.
+These companies bring expertise and resources to the table.
+They don’t always have an incentive to focus on inequities, however, or to make sure their innovations reach everyone who needs them.
+When opportunities arise to involve private sector organizations that would not otherwise participate in making progress toward our charitable objectives, we seek to create incentives for them to do so—and to take action that does the most good for the most people.